-2:1 Honours degree or above (or international equivalent) in English Literature Applicants with a 2:1 honours degree in another strongly-related subject will be considered on an individual basis -A bridging unit entitled 'A Survey of Scottish Literature
+2:1 honours degree or above (or international equivalent) in English Literature Applicants with a 2:1 honours degree in another strongly-related subject will be considered on an individual basis -A bridging unit entitled 'A Survey of Scottish Literature

 Months of entry

 This exciting taught postgraduate literature course allows you to study the writers and literatures of the Highlands and Islands, in the communities to which they belong.
-Trace the footsteps of these inspirational creatives, explore the literary heritage of the area and experience, first hand, the diverse culture of the region.You will study three main themes throughout the course, namely: landscape and identity the literary and linguistic legacy for the modern period the place of Highlands and Islands literature in the wider contextYou will benefit from lectures and seminars by local writers, and the team at the Centre for Nordic Studies.
-Our small classes will give you a more personal study experience during this Masters course in Highlands and Islands Literature.
+Trace the footsteps of these inspirational creatives, explore the literary heritage of the area and experience, first hand, the diverse culture of the region.You will study three main themes throughout the course, namely: landscape and identity the literary and linguistic legacy for the modern period the place of Highlands and Islands literature in the wider contextYou will benefit from lectures and seminars by local writers, and the team at the Institute for Northern Studies.
+Our small classes will give you a more personal study experience during this masters course in Highlands and Islands Literature.

 Information for international students